salakoayoola/legacy-teleprompter-web/README.md

 It started with a simple idea: *"I'll grab a cheap used iPad Mini for teleprompter work."*

-A 2012 iPad Mini 1 appeared on the local marketplace for £25.
+A 2012 iPad Mini 1 appeared on Facebook marketplace for £25.
 Perfect!
 Small, portable, and exactly what I needed.
-I bought it, charged it up, opened Safari, and searched for "web teleprompter."
+I bought it, charged it up, opened the App Store, and searched for "web teleprompter."

 **Every.
 Single.
 One.
 Was.
 Broken.**

 Modern teleprompter web apps are built with ES6+, Flexbox, CSS Grid, and assume you're running at least iOS 12.
 My little iPad Mini was stuck on iOS 9.3.5 — the final update it would ever receive — and couldn't render any of them properly.
 Buttons didn't work.
 Text wouldn't scroll.
 Some didn't load at all.

-I tried downloading teleprompter apps from the App Store.
-Most required iOS 10+.
-The few that claimed iOS 9 support had been abandoned years ago and crashed on launch.

 Desperate, I went down the jailbreak rabbit hole.
 Surely someone had patched together a solution for legacy iOS devices?
 I tried every jailbreak tool I could find:
-- **H3lix** - Installed, but kept crashing
-- **Phoenix** - Semi-tethered nightmare, wouldn't persist
-- **Pangu** - Wrong iOS version
-- **Custom IPAs** - Sideloading failed repeatedly
+- **Lower Install**
+- **App Admin**
+- **Unc0vered**

 Nothing worked.
 The jailbreak scene for iOS 9 in 2025 is essentially dead.